 Each province and territory will have an Indigenous Relations branch (may be called something a bit different).
-British Columbia, for example, has quite a comprehensive Aboriginal Relations and Reconciliation website as well as very useful map sites such as the Consultative Area Database - “an online interactive map that allows the general public, industry, other governments and First Nations to identify First Nations who have interests in a specific area.”
+British Columbia, for example, has quite a comprehensive Indigenous Relations and Reconciliation website as well as very useful map sites such as the Consultative Area Database - “an online interactive map that allows the general public, industry, other governments and First Nations to identify First Nations who have interests in a specific area.”

 Indigenous community profiles at a glance

-This is a good interactive map that shows all the Indigenous communities and short profiles of each: First Nation Profiles Interactive Map
+This is a good interactive map that shows all the Indigenous communities and short profiles of each: First Nation Profiles Interactive Map.

 Consultation guidelines for Indigenous communities

 Organizations should make it their business to know if the Indigenous community they want to work with has developed consultation guidelines.
-Read this article for more insight on First Nation Consultation Guidelines
+Read this article for more insight on First Nation Consultation Guidelines.

 Is the community engaged in the treaty process?
 Bookmark this website for your treaty research: Aboriginal and Treaty Rights Information System (ATRIS).
-And here’s some background information on treaties 10 Treaty Facts
+And here’s some background information on treaties 10 Treaty Facts.

 Environmental assessment information

 Is your project going to require Environmental Assessment (EA) approval?
 If so, consultation with Indigenous communities is part of the process.
-This site gives you loads of information about consulting with Indigenous communities as part of the EA process: Aboriginal Consultation in Federal Environmental Assessment.

 We also recommend you make use of social media to learn what is important to the community you hope to work with.
 For more on this, read “Value of Engaging with Indigenous Communities Via Social Media.”